 In order to document a battlefield, Civil War photographers needed a variety of circumstances to correctly align.
 They needed time to travel to the scene and strong indications that the photographic opportunities warranted the effort of sending a mobile studio.
 Most importantly, the field had to still be in Union hands.
 Since only part of the battlefield was under Union control, photographers recorded photos of Union camps, including most of the officers of the Union high command.
 These photographs, taken during a period of extreme tension, are unusually revelatory of their subjects.
 A photographer returned in 1865 to shoot parts of the battlefield, including Confederate fortifications and horrific scenes showing decomposed soldiers undergoing burial operations.

-In December 2013, the Civil War Trust helped save six crucial acres at the Cold Harbor battlefield that is contiguous with National Park Service property.
+In December 2013, the American Battlefield Trust helped save six crucial acres at the Cold Harbor battlefield that is contiguous with National Park Service property.
 This land, roughly half a mile northwest of the crossroads itself, was the scene of sharp fighting on June 1 as soldiers of the Union Eighteenth Corps pushed through the advanced lines of Joseph B. Kershaw’s Southern division.
 On June 3, more Federal soldiers used the land to form up for the day’s fateful charge while under a destructive artillery fire.
 Nearly half of the men who formed on those six acres were killed or wounded within twenty minutes of the attack orders being given.